 Ice Bath Benefits for Athletes

 Chances are you have either heard of, seen, or experienced for yourself the ice bath, also known as cold therapy or cold water immersion.
-And if you haven’t had the opportunity, picture a giant tub filled with cold water and maybe even ice, depending on the ambient temperature, where individuals submerge themselves, potentially their entire body, but more typically only their feet, lower body, or up to their chest.
-While athletes mainly use this recovery technique, ice baths have had an increase in their following recently with the rise of different cryotherapy treatments, or and recovery services. are plenty and go beyond athletic needs.
+And if you haven’t had the opportunity, picture a giant tub filled with cold water and maybe even ice cubes, depending on the ambient temperature, where individuals submerge themselves, potentially their entire body, but more typically only their feet, lower body, or up to their chest.
+While athletes mainly use this recovery technique, ice baths have had an increase in their following recently with the rise of different cryotherapy treatments, or cold immersion, and recovery services.
+Ice bath benefits are plenty and go beyond athletic needs.

 Why Should You Take an Ice Bath?

-As with any popularized recovery tactic or pain management tool, ice baths have had some controversy surrounding them regarding the optimal benefits and science behind how it helps improve recovery, decrease pain, and minimize muscle soreness.
-Ice baths, cold water immersion, or even just taking a cold shower may just make you feel good or aid in short-term performance, even if it is just from the placebo effect.
-There are some ideas about how ice baths can help prevent muscle soreness and cool your body down, but studies have not yet shown if regular ice baths, or ice baths following rigorous activity, can lead to increased long-term recovery, enhanced strength gains, or muscle growth and repair.
+As with any popularized recovery tactic or pain management tool, ice baths have had some controversy surrounding them regarding the optimal health benefits and science behind how it helps improve muscle recovery, decrease pain, and minimize muscle damage and soreness.
+Ice baths, ice cold water immersion, or even just taking a cold shower may just make you feel good or aid in short-term performance, even if it is just from the placebo effect.
+There are some ideas about how ice baths can help prevent muscle soreness and cool your body down, but studies have not yet shown if regular ice baths, or ice baths following rigorous activity, can lead to increased long-term recovery, enhanced strength gains, or muscle repair and growth.